fillefrans/pi/README.md

 There are in fact two namespaces: one namespace organizes objects and components in the web app.
 The other namespace is an addressing namespace that allows message passing between arbitrary parts of the entire system of apps and services.

-Over this double hub, an app can also communicate with another app or even a specific user session in another app.
+Over this messaging systme, an app can also communicate with another app or even a specific user session in another app.

 Any part of the namespace may interact with any other part: server, app, user, module, plugin, component, &c